kcm2/ab/references/angelbeatshd.rst

 -----------

 * Kanade stands on the stairs with Ooyama, Hinata and Yuri on the floor, defending them from Shiina.
 * Shiina starts fighting Kanade.
-Hinata realises that if the school rules are broken, Kanade will appear to protect the denfeceless.
+Hinata realises that if the school rules are broken, Kanade will appear to protect the defenceless.
 * While Kanade is fighting Shiina, Yuri, Hinata and Ooyama go back to the forest to find Chaa and Noda.

 Chapter 20.5